Transporting your SUP on the roof of your car

 2. Lay paddle board face down (fins up) with the fin towards the windshield.

 3. Loop a strap under the crossbar and run both ends (buckle & tail end) across the top of your board to the other side (be careful with buckle end because it could damage your board).

 4. On the other side of your car, loop the tail end under & around the crossbar.

-5. Then, insert the tail end into the buckle (always insert strap through bottom of buckle) and tighten.
-Once tightened all the way, the buckle should be positioned between your paddle board and your car’s roof.
+5. Then, insert the tail end into the buckle (always insert strap through the bottom of buckle) and tighten.
+Once tightened all the way, the buckle should be positioned between your paddleboard and your car’s roof.

 *WARNING* When strapping soft top SUPs to the roof, you could possibly see indentation on the rails of your board from the straps.
 To alleviate, get a board bag/sock or slide cardboard or EVA foam in between your board and the straps.

 6. Twist the tightened strap so it doesn’t lay flat against the top of your board to avoid tedious buzzing noises when driving.

 7. Lastly, open the door to your car and drop the rest of your strap’s slack inside and shut the door on both so they aren’t flying all over the place while you are driving.

 8. Repeat steps 3-6 for the second strap.

 How to strap a SUP to a car without racks

-For those who don’t have hard rack system, there is a way to strap your SUP to your roof without hard racks.
+For those who don’t have a hard rack system, there is a way to strap your SUP to your roof without hard racks.
 You can purchase soft racks at local surf shops that will work just fine for your paddle board.
 However, this method is only good if you plan on transporting your SUP locally — this means driving 10 minutes through your town/city to your local paddle spot.
 Minor highway travel is OK (5-10 min), but don’t over push the boundaries of driving far distances at high speeds with just soft racks.
 You don’t want to put your boards and other cars at risk of damage/injury.